 The College’s wide range of student subcommittees provides an avenue for many other interests: PicSoc for the photographers, Magazine Committee for the writers, MovieSoc for the film buffs, CultureSoc for the foodies and language learners.
 And, if there isn’t one for you already, you can start it up!

 New College Postgraduate Village (NCPV)

 Art & Music

-NCV residents love to be creative.
+NCPV residents love to be creative.
 Every year, students will organise some combination of karaoke nights, talent nights, open mic evenings, dance classes, and art sessions.
-There is also a musical item at each NCV formal dinner.
+There is also a musical item at each NCPV formal dinner.
 The Main Common Room provides a great rehearsal space or spot to play music, equipped with a Kawai GE-20 Grand Piano, an electric piano and an electric organ.
-Whether you’re an accomplished classical musician, someone looking for a casual jamming session, a ballroom dancer or a Bollywood dancer, there are activities at NCV for you to enjoy.
+Whether you’re an accomplished classical musician, someone looking for a casual jamming session, a ballroom dancer or a Bollywood dancer, there are activities at NCPV for you to enjoy.

 A wonderful aspect of living at NCPV is that you will meet people from all over the world.
 This cultural diversity makes for a rich and vibrant community.
 One of the most popular NCPV events is Culture Night, which takes place one or two times a year.
 Residents from each culture set up their own stall with traditional food, and may wear their traditional dress.
 The night also features music, dance and language from all of the different cultures represented.
 Sometimes, these evenings are dedicated to just one culture.
 In the past, NCPV residents have organised African Night, India Nights, Thanksgiving dinners, NAIDOC Week events, Jamaica Night, and Persian and Chinese New Year celebrations.